Dual-Satellite Connection

 blocksat-cli usb launch

-To use a second TBS unit as the second receiver of a dual-satellite setup, you only need to repeat steps 3 and 4 while including argument --cfg rx2
+To use a second TBS unit as the second receiver of a dual-satellite setup, you need to repeat them while including argument --cfg rx2

 , as follows: